 Caribbean Mountain Academy is a faith-based ministry, which means that faith is foundational to who we are.
 We desire to take every opportunity to help others learn about who God is and the redemption that is possible through building a good relationship with Him.
 When Jesus was on this Earth, he was known for hanging out with broken people and completely transforming their lives.

 The staff at Caribbean Mountain Academy desires to do the same for their students.
 They hope that when students discover Jesus’ love for themselves, they will receive a transformation that they wouldn’t have had otherwise.
-Students don’t need to be a Christian to attend Caribbean Mountain Academy.
+Students don’t need to be Christian to attend Caribbean Mountain Academy.
 We welcome people of all faiths.
 Students are able to choose their level of participation in our faith-based activities.
 For those students who desire to form a personal relationship with Jesus, we offer Bible studies, devotion times, and weekly church and youth group activities.

 Ready to be a Part of Your Teen’s Transformation?
-Parents are able to be involved at our therapeutic Christian boarding school by visiting the campus beforehand, participating in family and parent counseling sessions, and by building a strong support system for their teen to have back home.
+Parents are able to be involved at our therapeutic Christian boarding school by visiting the campus beforehand, participating in family and parent counseling sessions, and building a strong support system for their teen to have back home.
 The 5 pillars of Caribbean Mountain Academy are foundational to who we are, and parents often relate to many of them.
 The pillars include family-based counseling, relationship-oriented mentoring, adventure-based learning, service projects, and spiritual discipleship.

 “We do all we can to both make a lot of really good changes here, but when they go back home they also have enough support around them to maintain it.” — Caribbean Mountain Academy Director, Andrew Stroup

 Caribbean Mountain Academy’s goal is to build up the family so that they can be a strong support structure for their child when they come home.
-Family and parent counseling sessions help parents prepare to support their teen and protect them from outside harm.
+Family and parent counseling sessions help parents prepare to support their teens and protect them from outside harm.
 The counselor will help parents choose appropriate boundaries for their teen so that their child won’t fall into old habits at home.

 Once a child comes home, family counseling sessions continue for another four weeks.
 This is to help your teen have a better transition back to family life.
 If the counselor believes further sessions are needed, they will give you recommendations to qualified counselors in the area.
 It is up to you to follow up with one of those counselors.